Why is this medication prescribed?

 - Lie on your back with your knees drawn upward and spread apart or standing with your feet far apart and knees bent.

 - Gently insert the applicator into the vagina, and push the plunger to release the medication.

 - Discard the applicator if it is disposable.
 If the applicator is reusable, pull it apart and clean it with soap and warm water after each use.

 - Wash your hands promptly to avoid spreading the infection.

 The dose should be applied when you lie down to go to bed.
 It works best if you do not get up after applying it except to wash your hands.
 You may wish to wear a sanitary napkin while using the suppositories or vaginal cream to protect your clothing against stains.
-Do not use a tampon because it will absorb the drug.
-Do not douche unless your doctor tells you to do so.
 Continue using miconazole vaginal cream or suppositories even if you get your period during treatment.

 What special precautions should I follow?

 - tell your doctor and pharmacist if you are allergic to miconazole, any other medications, or any of the ingredients in miconazole external cream, vaginal cream, or suppositories.
 Ask your pharmacist for a list of the ingredients.